mikebelanger/webrtc-study-broadcaster/README.md

     * Websockets instead of socket.io.

 * This fork is almost an exact copy of [webrtc-study-broadcaster](https://github.com/flpvsk/webrtc-study-broadcaster).
 Differences are:
-    * I'm streaming a canvas input instead of a camera.
+    * I'm streaming a canvas input instead of a camera input.
+Just as a test.